snbhanja/carndp4writeup/README.md

 <br/>
 #### 3. Creation of the Training Set & Training Process

+To create the training data, I used the Udacity sample data.
+For each image, normalization applied before the image was fed into the network.
+In my case, a training sample consisted of four images:

+* Center camera image
+* Horizontally flipped center camera image
+* Left camera image
+* Right camera image

+The sample raw images as below,

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]